-With a staggering 2% to 5% of global GDP, equivalent to around R20 billion in South African terms, being laundered annually, the imperative for robust anti-money laundering and counter terrorist/proliferation financing controls measures cannot be overstated, particularly in the wake of the country’s greylisting.
+With a staggering 2 - 5% of global GDP, equivalent to around $800 billion - $2 trillion, being laundered annually, the imperative for robust anti-money laundering and counter terrorist/proliferation financing controls measures cannot be overstated, particularly in the wake of the country’s greylisting.

 Since its inception in 2001, the Financial Intelligence Centre Act (FICA) has been synonymous with compliance challenges and seemingly endless documentation.
 Many Accountable Institutions (AIs) fulfil the FICA requirements with reluctance, if at all, while their customers find the frequent need to verify their identity burdensome.